Batman and Robin (comic book): "Batman vs. Robin" (issues #10-12)

 There are strange troubles in Thomas Wayne's funds that Damian deals with.
 With the newfound knowledge that the corpse that Superman had recovered during the "Final Crisis" storyline, and which was later used in the "Blackest Night" storyline is not the corpse of Bruce Wayne, and that Bruce may truly be alive, Dick Grayson obtains knowledge from the Justice League of America that the "Omega Effect" Darkseid used on Batman may have sent him back through time, and Tim Drake is convinced that Bruce is using clues in the past to help his proteges and Alfred recover him.
 Talia is upset that Damian wants to stay with Dick and Alfred.
 Oberon Sexton is chased by hitmen and narrowly manages to escape.

-Alfred discovers a new lair in the Batcave, while dismantling booby traps set up by the Black Glove, and discovers portraits of Bruce's patrilineage.
+Alfred discovers a new lair in the Batcave, while dismantling booby traps set up by Black Glove, and discovers portraits of Bruce's patrilineage.
 A "bat" theme is recurring in many of these portraits, causing Damian Wayne to suspect that if his father is truly in the past, one of the ancestors in the portrait may be Bruce himself.
 The story continues in Batman: The Return of Bruce Wayne.

 Later, not knowing what he is doing, Damian attempts to slice Dick's head off.
 He then runs into a cemetery, only to be grabbed by Oberon Sexton, who is still being chased by hitmen.

 Damian is revealed to be controlled by Talia al Ghul, using a device attached to his spine after the Flamingo's attack.
 Oberon Sexton single-handedly defeats all the assassins.
 Upon his interrogation of one of the assassins, Damian notes that Oberon Sexton's British accent is fake.
 After grouping that fact with his incredible battle skills, detective abilities, and stealth, asks if he is Bruce Wayne, the real Batman.
 Damian's question is ignored, and he is taken over by Deathstroke, who is using Talia's device to attack Dick.

 Although he is in under the control of Slade Wilson, Damian manages to warn Dick Grayson that Deathstroke controls him.
 Dick incapacitates Damian and uses an electrical charge to shock Slade out of Damian's body.
 Dick and Damian make a trip to Talia's secret fortress.
 Talia threatens to disown Damian if he does not leave being Robin and come back to her.
 To back up her threat, she shows Damian a clone that she has made of him.
 The clone is an exact duplicate - except for the fact that the clone is 10 years younger than Damian.
 Damian, though hurt, refuses to go along with his mother and leaves with Dick, who was confronting Slade while Damian was with his mother.
 Back in the cave, Dick, Damian, and Alfred find a bat-totem that seems to confirm that Bruce is stuck in the past.
 With this information, Dick goes to confront Oberon Sexton, who is under police protection.
 Sexton then reveals himself to really be the Joker.